davidje13/lean-qr/README.md

 Optimised for code size while maintaining decent performance.
 Less than 10kB uncompressed (less than 4kB compressed).

+You can see it in action at <https://qr.davidje13.com/>

 ## Install dependency

 ```bash